Monday, March 31, 2025

 Church Creek to Isle of Palm

-I got up early and departed at 8 AM to catch to slack water at Elliot Cut which was about 10 AM.
+I got up early and departed at 8:00 AM to catch the slack water at Elliot Cut, which was expected around 10:00 AM.

-The currents were in my favour and then against me and I made it to Elliot Cut at 10:20 which was fine and easy.
+The currents were in my favour and then against me, and I made it to Elliot Cut at 10:20, which was fine and easy.
 But I missed the opening of the Wappoo Creek bridge by 10 minutes.
-I decide to anchor at Wappoo creek for 40 minutes to rest and have lunch.
-I did a lunch anchorage and did not seriously tested it.
+I decide to anchor at Wappoo Creek for 40 minutes to rest and have lunch.
+I did a lunch anchorage and did not seriously test it.
 When I did weigh anchor, it was heavy.
 I had snagged a 44 LB original Ronna in excellent condition.

-I went out and did Wappoo creek bridge and motored in very shallow channel and almost missed the bypass at MM 460.5 and I turned back to do the loop.
+I went out and did the Wappoo Creek bridge, motoring in a very shallow channel and almost missing the bypass at MM 460.5.
+I then turned back to complete the loop.
 I had also accidentally turned off USACE charts.

-I motored further and for 15 minutes motor sailed until the winds died, The channel was fairly straight and the winds were a beam from the ocean,
+I motored further and motor-sailed for 15 minutes until the wind died.
+The channel was pretty straight, and the winds were a beam from the ocean,

-At 3 PM I decided to call it quits and entered White Creek at MM 451.
+At 3 PM, I decided to call it quits and entered White Creek at MM 451.
 We had stayed here with the Rally, but I did not remember much of it.
 It looked like the safest anchorage round.
-Like the whole area around Charleston, the tides are 5-6 feet.
-But in the creek, there seems to be no change of currents, which is one of my fears.
+Like the entire area around Charleston, the tides are 5-6 feet high.
+However, in the creek, there is no change in the currents, which is one of my fears.

-As I anchored, MY Radar, ACCUWEATHER and the VHF announced Thunderstrom Watch… Not warnings.
+As I anchored, MY Radar, ACCUWEATHER and the VHF announced Thunderstorm Watch… Not warnings.

 No comments: